kmoussai/leyton-simulator/README.md

 ## Deployment on Vercel

 This app is also deployed on Vercel.
 You can access the live version by visiting https://lyton-simulator.vercel.app/

+# To Improve

+- We can add more validation to inputs
+- We can make the simulation realtime
+- Missing calculation formula for `Orders to Third Parties`